 SECTION 1.
 Amendment Process.

 These By-laws may be amended or repealed by a simple majority vote of the members present at an annual business meeting.
 Amendments may be proposed by the Steering Committee on their own initiative, or upon petition of any one-third of the general membership.
-The Steering Committee will not present proposed amendments for consideration, which create personal liability for the members of NEPPP.
+The Steering Committee will not present for consideration, any proposed amendments which would or could create personal liability for the members of NEPPP.

 ARTICLE VII: Assessments